facebook/docusaurus/website/docs/api/plugin-apis/static-methods.md

 module.exports = myPlugin;
 ```

-You can also use ES modules style exports.
+In TypeScript, you can also choose to export this as a separate named export.

 ```ts {8-11} title="my-plugin/src/index.ts"
 export default function (context, options) {